Special right triangle: 30°–60°–90° triangle

-The proof of this fact is clear using trigonometry.
-The geometric proof is:
+Another type of special right triangle is the 30°-60°-90° triangle, which refers to any triangle with those three angle measures.
+Notably, these angles are in the ratio 1 : 2 : 3.

+A useful property of such triangles is that their side lengths are in the ratio 1 : √3 : 2.
+This property can be proven using trigonometry, or via the geometric proof below:

-Draw an equilateral triangle ABC with side length 2 and with point D as the midpoint of segment BC.
-Draw an altitude line from A to D. Then ABD is a 30°–60°–90° triangle with hypotenuse of length 2, and base BD of length 1.
+Draw an equilateral triangle ABC with side length 2, and with point M as the midpoint of segment BC.
+Draw an altitude line from A to M. Then ABM is a 30°–60°–90° triangle with hypotenuse of length 2, and base BM of length 1.

-The fact that the remaining leg AD has length √3 follows immediately from the Pythagorean theorem.
+The fact that the remaining leg AM has length √3 follows immediately from the Pythagorean theorem.

 The 30°–60°–90° triangle is the only right triangle whose angles are in an arithmetic progression.
 The proof of this fact is simple and follows on from the fact that if α, α + δ, α + 2δ are the angles in the progression then the sum of the angles 3α + 3δ = 180°.
 After dividing by 3, the angle α + δ must be 60°.
 The right angle is 90°, leaving the remaining angle to be 30°.